If you’re searching for the best things to do in Tintagel, look no further than this post!

 Eat at Vega Vegan Restaurant

-This is one of the most popular restaurants in northern Cornwall and is a fantastic place to grab a bit of lunch.
+This is one of the most popular restaurants in northern Cornwall and is a fantastic place to grab some lunch!

 Have a pint at Olde Malthouse Inn

-Dating back to the 14th century, the Olde Malthouse Inn is one of the best places in Cornwall to take in the classic Tintagel atmosphere.
+Dating back to the 14th century, the Olde Malthouse Inn is one of the best places in Cornwall to take in Tintagel’s historic atmosphere, with bright white walls on the outside and low beams on the inside.

-Rocky Valley is a stunning part of the South West Coast Path between Tintagel and Boscastle.
+Rocky Valley is a stunning section of the South West Coast Path between Tintagel and Boscastle.

 With water crashing through a natural rock formation, Rocky Valley is a spectacle.